 We also receive information from other public bodies and organisations providing services to you or your children.
 The categories of data we may receive from other public bodies and organisations are described further below.

-We have legal grounds to process the special category and criminal convictions information where it is necessary for reasons in the substantial public interest.
-This will include where it is necessary to carry out any of our statutory functions.
+We have legal grounds to process special category data and criminal convictions data where it is in the exercise of a statutory function and it is in the necessary for reasons in the substantial public interest.
+The statutory functions are as set out above.

 Additionally, and where appropriate, we may seek specific consent to use your information in certain ways.
 This will normally be where the use of the data is not necessary for the above purposes but may be very useful or helpful to us to provide services.
 For example, all marketing and feedback where personal information is obtained alongside, and directed at, individuals, and where personal information, such as photographs/videos, are used for publicity purposes.